 Language Requirement, Placement Test, and Proficiency Evaluations

-An Advanced Placement Examination in Spanish (Language and/or Literature) with a score of 5 or an SAT II subject test score of 760 is required to satisfy the A.B. foreign language requirement at entrance, or for admission to a 200-level course.
+An Advanced Placement Examination in Spanish (Language and/or Literature) with a score of 5 or SAT Subject Test score of at least 760 is required to satisfy the A.B. foreign language requirement at entrance, or for admission to a 200-level course.
 A score of 7 on the higher-level IB test or a grade of A on the British A-level exam also fulfills the requirement.

 The normal program for beginners seeking a basic mastery of Spanish is the sequence: SPA 101, 102, 107, which satisfies the university language requirement.

-Students with advanced placement in Spanish will be placed in either 103 or 105 and will proceed respectively to 107 or 108 to satisfy the university language requirement.
+Students with advanced placement in Spanish will be placed in either SPA 103 or 105 and will proceed respectively to 107 or 108 to satisfy the university language requirement.
 They may also be placed directly into SPA 108.
 Students who have successfully completed 107 may not take 108.
 Students cannot place into SPA 102 or 107 through the department's placement test.

 - Spanish language placement test